 How to Win at Sports Betting

-Imagine you could get 50/1 on Scotand winning, would you consider it a good bet then?
-What about 1000/1.
-Of course you would probably have little bet on Scotland then, because the odds represent better value.
+Imagine you could get 10/1 on Scotland winning, would you consider it a good bet then?
+What about 20/1.
+Of course you would probably have a little bet on Scotland then, because the odds represent better value.
 Every match-up has odds that represent the real chance of the event happening, and if you can get better odds than this, then you’re making a bet which will make you money in the long run.

 The concept of making the bet which represents good value, and not simply betting on who you think is going to win is one of the most difficult concepts for amateur sports bettors to accept.

 So now that you know you need to find bets that represent value, how do you go about finding good value bets?
 The first step is to convert the odds on offer into implied probability.
 If you’re being offered 2/1, simply put the bottom number over the sum of the top and bottom numbers and convert this to a percentage to get the implied probability.
 So, 1/3 = 33.3%.
 Taking another example, 7/4 would convert to 4/11 = 36.3%.

 If you think the probability of the event you’re betting on exceeds that which is implied by the odds, then you have a good value bet and should put some money on it.
 Let’s say you think that there’s a 60% chance that the Giants will beat the Patriots, and the odds on offer are evens (1/1; implied probability 50%), then for every dollar you bet on the game, you can expect to make 20c profit on average.

 Another critical aspect that you need to master if you want to win at sports betting is to come up with the probabilities that you need to compare with the odds the bookmakers are offering.
 The most effective way to do this is through dedicated research.